manuel-crispino/Local_Chat-/README.md

 # Local Chat App 🚀

-A simple real-time chat application built with Node.js, Socket.IO, and Vite.
+A simple real-time web chat application built with Node.js, Socket.IO, and Vite.
-This project is designed for **local network usage**, meaning all users must be connected to the same Wi-Fi to interact.
+This project is designed for **local network usage**, so all users must be connected to the same Wi-Fi to interact.

+**After running the quick setup**, you can copy the link provided and open it in your favorite browser.
+Share this link with friends or family connected to your home Wi-Fi to start chatting.

+The app works on any device, but make sure your machine is running the app first, as it acts as the local server for everyone else.
 ---

 ## Features